Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 - Flight of the Hippogriff

-- Hogwarts Express
+- the Hogwarts Express train

-When it comes to food and drink, Diagon Alley and Hogsmeade serve British Cuisine.
-Meanwhile, the Ministry of Magic in Epic Universe offers French.
-However, if I had to choose between eating in Diagon Alley or Hogsmeade, I’d always choose Hogsmeade.
-There’s a couple of reasons for this.
+When it comes to food and drink, Diagon Alley and Hogsmeade both serve British cuisine, while the Ministry of Magic in Epic Universe offers French.
+Personally I’d eat at The Three Broomsticks in Hogsmeade over Diagon Alley.
+It’s got a fantastic outdoor seating area at the back with a great view of Hogwarts Castle.

 Epic Universe: Ministry of Magic

-🎢 Rides: Harry Potter and the Battle at the Ministry.
+🎢 Rides: Harry Potter and the Battle at the Ministry

-🎙️ Shows: Le Cirque Arcanus.
+🎙️ Shows: Le Cirque Arcanus

-🍽️ Restaurants: Café L’Air De La Sirène, Le Gobelet Noir & Bar Moonshine.
+🍽️ Restaurants: Café L’Air De La Sirène, Le Gobelet Noir & Bar Moonshine

-🛍️ Stores: Cosme Acajor Baguettes Magique & Les Galeries Mirifiques.
+🛍️ Stores: Cosme Acajor Baguettes Magique & Les Galeries Mirifiques

 - Paris: Both Muggle Paris & Wizarding Paris from the Fantastic Beasts films